 A physics major provides a rigorous grounding in the scientific process and a firm scientific understanding of the world.
 It fosters critical thinking and provides broad practical training in science and technology.

-The Foundations sequence (Physics 203-204) is a prerequisite for the selection of physics as a major and is best taken the first year.
+The Calculus Physics sequence (Physics 111-112) is a prerequisite for the selection of physics as a major and is best taken the first year.
 (One can still complete the major if the sequence is taken the second year.)
 The Calculus sequence (Mathematics 111-112) must be taken at least concurrently with the Foundations sequence.
 Mathematics 107 and 108 can substitute for Mathematics 111.
-Those students considering graduate study in physics should also take Physics 350, Mathematics 211 (Linear Algebra), Chemistry 120 (Principles of Chemistry), and as many advanced physics courses as can be scheduled.
+Those students considering graduate study in physics should also take Physics 350 (Quantum Mechanics), Mathematics 211 (Linear Algebra), Chemistry 111 and 112 (Intro Chemistry and Principles of Chemistry), and as many advanced physics courses as can be scheduled.

 For students interested in engineering, physics is a natural major to combine with the 3-2 engineering program.
 However, such students must complete enough physics in three years to complete the major in the fourth year, if necessary.